-Mission diversification The Unificationist mission expanded from evangelism to business, the arts, media, secular or interfaith education, member-revival and interfaith.
+Mission diversification: The Unificationist mission expanded from evan¬gelism to business, the arts, media, secular or interfaith education, member-revival and interfaith.

 Unification ecumenism began in the late 60s in Korea and mid-70s in the US.
 The outreach to scholars and scientists began at the same time.
 The seminary launched in 1975.
 The newspapers started in 1976 in the US and other countries over the next 15 years.
-Businesses such as machine tools production, ginseng sales, ship-building, fishing and restaurants, construction companies, hotels, printing and many more started in the late 60s in Korea and multiplied globally beginning in the 70s.23
+Businesses such as machine tools production, ginseng sales, shipbuilding, fishing and restaurants, construction companies, hotels, printing and many more started in the late 60s in Korea and multiplied globally beginning in the 70s.[23]

-Episcopal polity Rev. Moon established a parish system in the United States, with each state a parish and, in some cases a city a parish.
+Episcopal polity: Rev. Moon established a parish system in the United States, with each state a parish and, in some cases a city a parish.
 He installed regional directors in Japan and the United States, and national leaders and continental directors globally.
-In the late 90s he installed four "national messiahs," one of which had effective governing authority, in each nation, and in 2006 another authority in many nations representing him directly (the
+In the late 90s he imported four "national messiahs," one of which had effective governing authority, into each nation, and in 2006 another authority in many nations representing him directly (the boon bong wang).[24]